-If we had to state our mission statement in one sentence, it would be that exploring local food has made our lives happier and better and we hope to share this joy with others.
+If we had to state our mission statement in one sentence, it would be that exploring, cooking, and eating local food has made our lives happier and better and we hope to share this joy with others.

 Wen-Jay became involved in food justice after reading an article about the decline of supermarkets in New York City and increased dependency on purchasing food at bodegas.
 She participated in Americorp VISTA as a CSA Resource Associate at Just Food, a food justice non-profit.
 Post VISTA, she joined Red Jacket Orchards where she started the first fruit only CSA in NYC and facilitated a partnership with Six Point Craft Ales to create a plum-infused beer.
 After a bad growing season, she was laid off from a job she truly enjoyed.
 She knew exactly the job she wanted but also knew it did not exist anywhere in the world; local food jobs were very few and far between at that time.
 She decided to create her own dream job and see where it went; with a rental car and no business training (but lots of ideas and passion), she started Local Roots NYC.
 Every day, she is grateful for the opportunity to work with such amazing farmers and meet wonderful community members.
 Wen-Jay is usually with her side kick dog Wuji and has played the violin and bass in numerous bands.
 She also manages the social media and web content for Juan Wauters of The Beets, an artist and friend she loves dearly regardless of the root vegetable nomenclature.

 Kris De La Torre